-- 6.1 This Environmental Report accompanies the PTNP for Regulation 14 consultation. - 6.2 Following consultation, any representations made will be considered by the PTNP Steering Group, and the PTNP and Environmental Report will be updated as necessary.
-The updated Environmental Report will then accompany the PTNP for submission to the Local Planning Authorities, Lewes District Council and the South Downs National Park Authority, for subsequent Independent Examination. - 6.3 At Independent Examination, the PTNP will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with local planning policy. - 6.4 If the Independent Examination is favourable, PTNP will be subject to a referendum, organised by Lewes District Council.
+- 6.1 The SEA Environmental Report accompanies the submission version of the PTNP to the responsible authorities, Lewes District Council and the South Downs National Park Authority, for Independent Examination. - 6.2 At Independent Examination, the Neighbourhood Plan will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with local planning policy. - 6.3 If the Independent Examination is favourable, PTNP will be subject to a referendum, organised by Lewes District Council.
 If more than 50% of those who vote agree with the PTNP, then it will be 'made'.
 Once made, PTNP will become part of the Development Plan for the parishes.